-- C. Additional claims (mostly legal and in insignificant amounts) arising from the ordinary course of business have been submitted against the Group companies. - D. The Group recorded provisions against the claims in the sum of approx. NIS 4 million (December 31, 2016 approx. NIS 8 million).
-In the estimation of the Company's management (and in respect of the Granite Group companies, based on the estimation of the management of the companies in the Granite Group), the provisions recorded to settle the results of the claims outlined above are fair.
+- C. Additional claims (mostly legal and in insignificant amounts) arising from the ordinary course of business have been submitted against the Group companies. - D. The Group recorded provisions against the claims in the sum of approx. NIS 11 million (December 31, 2017 approx. NIS 4 million).
+In the estimation of the Company's management, based on its legal counsel (and in respect of the Granite Group companies, in reliance on the estimation of the managements of the Granite Group companies, based on their legal counsel), the provisions recorded to settle the results of the claims outlined above are fair.

-Note 33 - Management of financial risks
+Note 32 - Management of financial risks